bogdando/oooq-warp/README.md

 right into the local oooq venv at the container entry point stage.

-For the rest of components, like t-h-t, puppet modules, heat-agent, define a custom repo/branch/refspec:
+For remaining components, like t-h-t, puppet modules, tripleo client, define a custom repo/branch/refspec:
 ```
 overcloud_templates_repo: https://github.com/johndoe/tripleo-heat-templates
 overcloud_templates_branch: dev
 undercloud_install_script: undercloud-deploy-dev.sh.j2
 ```
-Then create the custom ``undercloud-deploy-dev.sh.j2`` script.
+Then opionally create a custom ``undercloud-deploy-dev.sh.j2`` script.
 Inside, make sure to checkout/install required dev branches of components under dev/test.
 Then define a composable role (a heat environemnt) for the undercloud for the given script as well.
 For overcloud custom roles, see OOOQ docs.

+You may want as well to use default deployment script and t-h-t et al installed from packages.
+For that case you can still provide your custom t-h-t env files in the `tht/environments` directory.
+Those will be uploaded to the undercloud node and can be picked as extra deployment args from `{{working_dir}}/tht/environments`.

 ## Respinning a failed local libvirt env